TriphiBot: A Triphibious Robot Combining FOC-based Propulsion with Eccentric Design: Robot Design

 \subsection{FOC based Unified Propulsion System}

-The different physical characteristics and different motion modes place distinct requirement for the drive system for a triphibious robot across air, land, and water.
+The different physical characteristics and different motion modes place distinct requirement on the drive system for a triphibious robot across air, land, and water.
 The motor should be capable of high torque at low speed underwater, extremely high speed in flight, and good control performance close to zero-speed rotation to generate flexible bidirectional thrust on the ground.
-We employ the FOC technology to control the motors by separately installing encoders on the back of motor.
-Then we can generate precise rotating magnetic fields based on the position of the motor axis.
 It has been proven in existing literature that FOC outperforms open-loop control and estimated rotational speed feedback control in controlling the motor during high-speed rotation in the air \cite{alhaj2025optimized}.
 The full-stack control architecture for triphibious motion control is described in Section \ref{CONTROL}.

-This propulsion system has the characteristics of a compact structure, light weight, and high output power, as shown in Fig.~\ref{avionics}.
-The system includes four FOC motor driver units, which are designed and optimized based on the VESC\footnote{https://vesc-project.com/} open-source project \cite{choi2020development}.
-The driver utilizes an STM32F405RGT6 control chip operating at up to 168 MHz to execute the core VESC algorithm.
-It receives speed commands via a CAN bus and employs MOSFETs with a maximum operating voltage of 60 V and a maximum current of 170 A. To achieve a high-precision closed-loop motor control system, the AS5047P high-resolution rotational position sensor is used as the feedback element.
-This sensor is suitable for measuring speeds up to 28,000 RPM and can read 14-bit absolute angle information through the 4-wire SPI interface, providing accurate position feedback for the FOC algorithm.

-The drive circuit board weighs only $12.5g$, similar to the ESC circuit board, achieving a high ratio of thrust to weight.
-This propulsion system exhibits outstanding dynamic performance, with a maximum speed of up to 200,000 electrical revolutions per minute(eRPM) and the ability to quickly switch the rotation direction.
-Its control performance at low speeds is superior to that of traditional ESCs, enabling precise and smooth torque control.
-The control parameters have been adjusted for the new MOSFET and other components, and the motor parameters have been automatically identified and configured with the help of the VESC software tool, further enhancing the system's adaptability and debugging efficiency.